500farm/prometheus-vastai/README.md

 - Stats of your own instances: on-demand and default.
 - Paid and pending balance of your account.
 - Your on-demand and bid prices.
-- Stats of other hosts' offers with the same GPU as yours.
+- Stats of hosts' offerings of GPU models that you have.

 In addition to per-account Prometheus metrics (url: `/metrics`), the exporter provides the following data: